Osama bin Laden (elephant): Death

 Indian officials issued a "shoot to kill" directive for Osama bin Laden in mid-December 2006, (Note: "'I am looking for my target with a .400 bore rifle assisted by five forestry officials, but Laden is known to do the vanishing trick every time a hunter is put on its trail,' said Dipen Ram Phookun, one of Assam's three licensed elephant hunters.") with a deadline of the end of the month.
 On 18 December, it was announced that the elephant had been tracked to a tea plantation near Behali, a town 90 mi north-west of Guwahati.
 Local villagers used drums and fire to trap the elephant in the corner of the plantation.
 He was approached by hunter Dipen Ram Phookun; however, once the elephant realised what was about to happen he charged the hunter, who killed him as he rapidly approached.
 Phookun said, "It was charging towards me and I kept firing.
 Another few yards and it would have run over me."
-It had been identified as Osama bin Laden as it had no tusks.
+It had been identified as Osama bin Laden because it had no tusks.

-However officials were concerned that it was not the right elephant, with the death taking place a considerable distance - 50 mi - from where he had been seen previously.
+However, officials were concerned that it was not the right elephant, with the death taking place a considerable distance - 50 mi - from where he had been seen previously.
 (Note: Elephant expert Kushal Sharma claimed: "The elephant was found 80km away from the usual place where he moves around.")
 Forestry officials were accused of killing an innocent elephant, while conservation groups were concerned about the possibility of revenge attacks by other elephants of the same herd.
 (Note: Activists said the elephant was quickly buried by forest officials "without verifying the foot prints, dimensions and other identifying marks that were the same as 'Osama's.
 'They have killed an innocent elephant.
 It is an eye wash and shame on the part of the forest officials in Assam,'" according to wildlife conservationist Soumyadeep Dutta.)